alien4cloud/alien4cloud.github.io/documentation/1.3.0/user_guide/catalog_type_upload.md

 The following image shows the upload of an archive with an error :
 [![Upload an archive with error](../../images/components_guide/csar-upload-errors.png)](../../images/components_guide/csar-upload-errors.png)

+{%note%}
+When deploying on some cloud technologies alien4cloud uses some node template names in the name of the generated ressources (VMs, BlockStorage etc.).
+Some cloud APIs do not manage special characters as dashes or underscore.
+In addition some people like to set the hostname based on the name of the node template.
+Therefore and while this is authorized in TOSCA alien4cloud prevent naming the node template with such characters.

-If a node template name contains some special character (is: not an alphanumeric character from the basic Latin alphabet and the underscore) we will replace this caractere by an underscore.
+If a node template name contains some special character (is: not an alphanumeric character from the basic Latin alphabet and the underscore) we will automatically replace these characters.
+{%endnote%}